bomonike/bomonike.github.io/ap-compsci.md

 1. Obtain a github account using an email.
 1. Create an SSH key pair to keep your repositories private.

-   <em>Isolate each Python program:</em>
+   <em>On laptops, isolate each Python program:</em>

-1. Understand the different (convoluated) ways to install Python.
+1. Understand the different (convoluated) ways to install Python (pyenv, Juypter, pip, Conda, Miniconda).
-1. Install <a target="_blank" href="https://virtualenv.pypa.io/en/latest/installation.html">virtualenv</a>
+1. Install <a target="_blank" href="https://virtualenv.pypa.io/en/latest/installation.html">virtualenv</a> and Miniconda (which comes with its own Python interpreter).
+1. Add Python to the $PATH where the operating system looks for programs.
-1. Dowload a sample ("Hello World") Python repo from GitHub.
+1. Clone a code repo from GitHub and navigate into the git-created folder.

-1. Establish venv folder.
+1. Make venv folder and activate.
-1. Examine chain of imported modules dependencies and reported CVEs in an SBOM.
+1. Generate a SBOM and examine imported modules dependencies with reported CVEs.
-1. Download dependencies based on requirements.txt.
+1. Download dependencies <tt>pip install -r requirements.txt</tt>
-1. Do a test run.
+1. Run program through a code linter utility.

+1. Copy code, prompt ChatGPT "what does this code do?" and paste code.
+1. Within Visual Studio Code, set break points and run the program one line at a time.
+1. Reformat code using formatting utility.
+1. Prompt ChatGPT to "improve this code".

+   <em>Keep updated to the latest versions:</em>

+1. Configure you OS to automatically update.
+1. Make a checklist to run through all that you do to verify whether everything still works.

+   ### <a href="#SafeData">C Securely handle secrets</a>

-   <em>Don't use the same password on several accounts: ITF 6.5</em>
+   <em>Don't reuse a password on several accounts: ITF 6.5</em>

-1. Use haveibeenpwned.com to check if credentials and data behind an email has been stolen.
+1. Use <a target="_blank" href="https://www.haveibeenpwned.com/">haveibeenpwned.com</a> to check if credentials and data behind an email has been stolen.
 1. Install, configure, use local <a target="_blank" href="https://www.privacytools.io/secure-password-manager">password manager</a> KeepassXC to generate passwords.

    <em>Use really strong passwords:</em>